Report last updated – 3rd July 2018

 The Enterprise Inns owned Acle Bridge has been ran by Phil and Vanessa Hannon for 11 years now.
 They moved to Acle from Seven Oaks in 2007 and built the business up to what it is today.
 They are now serving a fourth real ale, all four hand pumps are occupied and are concentrating on supporting local breweries where possible.
 They also serve food in the extensive dining areas in the pub and outside beer gardens next to their river Bure moorings.

 The Two Necked Swan, Great Yarmouth

 The grade II listed and long closed, North West market place positioned, Two Neck Swan looks set for redevelopment.
 This old pub was first listed in 1974 by English Heritage and has been known under various names over the centuries.
 It is one of the oldest pubs in the town according to local historian Colin Tooke.
 The building was first used as a public house in the 1700’s and was a Lacons brewery pub by 1819.
-Nevertheless plans have been submitted to convert the upper levels , and a small section of the ground floor, of old pub into 5 residential flats.
+Nevertheless plans have been approved to convert the upper levels , and a small section of the ground floor, of old pub into 5 residential flats.
 As part of the conditions of approval the main part of the old bar area is to remain intact and the current owner is very keen for someone to take the business on as a public house once again!
 Lets hope we see this iconic market place pub opens again soon.

 The William Adams, Gorleston